CntoDev/cnto-additions-old/doc/editor_extensions.md

 Useful for a "cinematic" effect when starting the mission, also to give players an idea of where they are and what time it is

+### Keep Playable AI
+Transfers a player unit as AI to the server upon player disconnect, even with `disabledAI` in `description.ext` or Eden.
+Optionally, makes the AI passive (no movement/engagement).
+Useful when players experience technical difficulties and have to re-connect, especially for one-life missions with enabled AI on Playable slots.

 ### Kill player on JIP
 Simply kill the player unit upon joining if they joined-in-progress (after mission start).
 If spectator was configured for the mission, these players will